utsavkumar-280/learning-next/README.md

 ### 404 Not Found

 Next already provides a Not found page for any unmatched routes, but if you want to create a custom 404 not found page, you can do so by creating a file names **_404.js_** in the root directory( i.e pages ).

+### Navigating

+- We can use the **Link** component to navigate to any page.([more detailed explation](https://nextjs.org/docs/api-reference/next/router))
+- Also we can use the router object which comes with methods like push, replace, back to navigate imperatively in the app.([more detailed explation](https://nextjs.org/docs/api-reference/next/link))